USNH Yokosuka Japanese Fellowship Program

 Officially known as the Japanese National Physician Graduate Medical Education Program, U.S. Naval Hospital Yokosuka, Japan has actively trained Japanese physicians in a one-year rotating fellowship since 1952.
 Education is conducted English and focuses on a Western approach to medical care.
 Fellows learn outpatient and inpatient medicine and assist as medical liaisons between USNH Yokosuka and local Japanese hospitals

-Six Japanese physicians are selected in october to begin training the following April.
+Six Japanese physicians are selected in August/September to begin training the following April.
 The year includes rotations in internal medicine, pediatrics, family medicine, general surgery, obstetrics and gynecology, emergency medicine, radiology, orthopedics, anesthesia, dermatology, ophthalmology, otolaryngology, and neurology.
 Six weeks of electives are available for fellows to choose from as well.

 For fellowship program inquiries, contact the program manager at firstname.lastname@example.org.